copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - New Big Room variant, a large bridge spanning an expanse of water or a chasm.
 - If you are petless, djinni from potions and lamps will never be created tame and break your conduct.
+- Mark demon lord lairs, the Archeologist upper filler level, and the lower half of the Monk quest as unmappable - but only if the local villain (the demon lord whose lair it is or the quest nemesis) has never been killed or is present on the level.
+If they have been defeated at least once and are absent from the level, those levels can then be magic mapped.

 ### Interface changes